gimesi/statamic-readingtime/README.md

 - defining no style will default to `X minute(s)`

 ## Notes
-- According to [Wikipedia](http://en.wikipedia.org/wiki/Words_per_minute) an average person reads prose text at 250 words per minute (wpm) on paper and at 180 wpm on screen, so I chose 200.
-Change the variable `$wpm` in line 14 if you see the need to.
+- According to [Wikipedia](http://en.wikipedia.org/wiki/Words_per_minute) an average person reads prose text at 250 words per minute (wpm) on paper and at 180 wpm on screen, so I chose 200 as a default.
+See **Options** to change this setting.
 - The script is primarily intended for my personal use and is provided **"as is"**.
 I have no plans of making updates on a regular basis.
 There's no warranty expressed or implied.
 Use it at your own risk.
 - I saw this little feature recently on [Medium](http://www.medium.com) and thought this would be perfect as my first add-on for Statamic.
 If you have suggestions, corrections, or just want to say hello, please feel free to drop me a line on Twitter ([@gimesi](http://twitter.com/gimesi)).